Lifeguards

 • American Red Cross (ARC) approved certification for: Lifeguard Training, First Aid, and CPR/AED for the Lifeguard.
 Certification is good for 2 years.

-• Priority given to PLC members
+• Hiring priority is given to PLC members and returning lifeguards

 Swim Coaches